jackdoe/platform-nine-and-three-quarters/README.md

 approach, but I belive this is the best way for you, so sit back, relax and try to not close the laptop in despair.

+While you are reading this keep playing [CodeCombat](https://CodeCombat.com), whenever you go to a point you cant pass, restart the game and keep trying.

 ---

 # foundation